 Strategy #5.
 Contribute towards a vacation.

 A vacation is on many of our goal lists, vision boards, and list of dreams.
 However, one of the things that holds us back from vacationing more is time and money.
-What if you could use part of your tax refund to go on debt-free vacation?
+What if you could use part of your tax refund to go on a debt-free vacation?
 What if you could use that refund to pay for the vacation before you leave and not have to worry about it after you get back?
 That would be amazing, right?

 Therefore, consider using that tax refund to go on a girl’s trip or family vacation.
 However, please don’t go on vacation at the expense of accomplishing other financial goals.
 Also, if you want to learn how I go on amazing, luxury vacations for less then click this link to learn more.